 In April 2012, the Chief Executive’s report announced that the trust board had agreed to the construction of an 80 bed medium secure unit (MSU) on the existing John Conolly Wing site – as its preference for the redevelopment of St Bernard’s.

 This proposal was put forward in our outline business case (OBC), which was approved by NHS London, our strategic health partners, in August 2012.
-This document is now with the DH and explains the rationale behind the project, its timescales and implementation.
+The document, which explains the rationale behind the project, its timescales and implementation, then went to the DH.

-December 2013 saw the DH approve the FBC for this project, which meant work to construct the new MSU could begin.
+December 2013 saw the DH approve the full business case (FBC) for this project, which meant work to construct the new MSU could begin.

 What’s happening next?